coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/products.md

 <span class="badge badge-info">INFO:</span><span> If the tax categories are different or change for your country please contact the developer [here](mailto:dev@cooopcycle.org).</span>

 #### Options
 Here you will see the Options or Extras that you can append to each product.
-For setting up Options see the docs [here]().
+Before being able to set options for each product you need to add new options.
+To learn how to do that go [here]().

 #### Allergens
 Here you can select multiple allergens to be found in the overall Product (including the Options).